Tama County, Iowa

 What counties are adjacent to Tama County, IA?

-Bordering Counties are Grundy County (northwest), Black Hawk County (northeast), Benton County (east), Poweshiek County (south), Marshall County (west), Iowa County (southeast).
+Bordering Counties are Grundy County, Black Hawk County, Benton County, Poweshiek County, Marshall County, Iowa County.

 What cities and towns are in Tama County, IA?